Maternal Medications and Breastfeeding

 Why is continuing breastfeeding almost always safer for the baby?

 The reason is that little word “minuscule”.
 With the vast majority of drugs, so little of the medication enters the mother’s milk, that when one compares the risks of not breastfeeding to the risk, almost non-existent, of that tiny amount of drug in the milk, it is clear that continuing breastfeeding is safer for the baby and for the mother.

-The risks of not breastfeeding are well documented, not only for the baby, but also for the mother, so the risks for the mother also need also to be taken into account.
+Whereas minuscule amounts of drug getting into the milk only rarely has any risks for the baby, the risks of not breastfeeding are well documented, not only for the baby, but also for the mother, so the risks for the mother also need also to be taken into account.
 Which risks?
 Of course, there is the risk of painful engorgement and mastitis despite pumping.
 But I am talking long term: a mother who breastfeeds has a lower risk of breast cancer, ovarian cancer and uterine cancer.
 As well, she has a lower risk of high blood pressure, high cholesterol, and insulin resistance.
 And the longer she breastfeeds, the lower her risks.

 When it is a toddler at the breast, another issue arises.
 Many toddlers are very attached to breastfeeding, and whether one agrees with toddlers breastfeeding or not (what is wrong with it?), forcing the toddler from the breast can result in serious and prolonged emotional distress.
 Any mother faced with a “need” to stop breastfeeding an 18 month old, and trying to do so, knows that this is true.

 Why are the amounts of most drugs in the milk so low?